mklmfane/sre-technical-tests/README.md

 The template for the virtual machines can be foudn in Vagranfile togethe rwith all otehr files used for this prupose.
 I ran the command `vagrant up` to provision all the necessary Virtualbox VMs on my local computer.

+  The example that I used for the setup of all theses VMs can be found in this article https://devopscube.com/kubernetes-cluster-vagrant/

 - Documentation (README files) for each section explaining: